buildpacks/rfcs/text/0000-execution-environments.md

 ## `CNB_EXEC_ENV` Environment Variable

+This value is a string and must abide by similar rules we use for IDs:

+* MUST only contain numbers, letters, and the characters `.`, and `-`.

 The spec will reserve the following values to help standardize execution environments:

 * production
 * test
 * development

+In addition, the `/` character is reserved in case we need to introduce namespacing in the future.

 ### Buildpack API